 Other Invested Assets - This primarily includes limited partnership interests accounted for using the cost method, structured loans, investments supporting unit-linked variable annuity type liabilities, FHLB common stock and cash collateral.
 The fair value of limited partnerships and other investments accounted for using the cost method is determined using the net asset values of the Company's ownership interest as provided in the financial statements of the investees.
 The valuation of these investments is considered Level 3 in the fair value hierarchy due to the limited activity and price transparency inherent in the market for such investments.
 The fair value of structured loans is estimated based on a discounted cash flow analysis using discount rates applicable to each structured loan, this is considered Level 3 in the fair value hierarchy.
-The fair value of the investments supporting unit-linked variable annuity type liabilities is considered to be the carrying value and it is considered.
-The fair value of the Company's common stock investment in the Federal Home Loan Bank of Des Moines is considered to be the carrying value and it is considered Level 2 in the fair value hierarchy.
-The fair value of the Company's cash collateral is considered to be the carrying value and considered to be Level 1 in the fair value hierarchy.
+The fair value of the investments supporting unit-linked variable annuity type liabilities is considered to be the carrying value and it is considered Level 3 in the fair value hierarchy.
+The fair value of the Company's common stock investment in the Federal Home Loan Bank of Des Moines is considered to be the carrying value and it is considered to be the carrying value and considered to be Level 1 in the fair value hierarchy.